wp-cli/doctor-command/README.md

 		Use checks registered in a specific configuration file.

 	[--fields=<fields>]
-		Display one or more fields.
+		Display one or more fields for each check.
+Default is name,status,message.

 	[--format=<format>]
 		Render results in a particular format.